kcmayer4/task/Readme.md

 2. Accessibility: Available to everyone who has the link
 3. Overview: No need for sending "spam mails" to stakeholders with every run

+# 3. Test Plan

+Test plan and structure are defined at  ./test-plan/test-plan.md